arctic-cheetah/COMP3331/lab04/Lab04.md

 So the total time taken to transfer the file is:
 $$5.455830s - 0.02647s = 5.42936s $$

-FileSize can be found by taking the difference between Packet No. 202's acknowledgement number and Packet No 4 's sequence number
+The FileSize can be found by taking the difference between Packet No. 202's acknowledgement number and Packet No 4 's sequence number
 $$ 232293103 - 232129013 = 164,090 \text{ bytes} $$

 Therefore the Throughput is: